wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-endpoint-modernization-management-concepts-deployment-options/includes/3-compare-capabilities-of-windows-365-azure-virtual-desktop.md

-**zWindows 365** and **Azure Virtual Desktop** services are both virtual desktop solutions, also known as Desktop-as-a-Service.
+**Windows 365** and **Azure Virtual Desktop** services are both virtual desktop solutions, also known as Desktop-as-a-Service.
 Let's explore some of the different capabilities of each.

 ### Windows 365